awsdocs/amazon-emr-release-guide/doc_source/emr-hive-metastore-external.md

 1. Modify your security groups to allow JDBC connections between your database and the **ElasticMapReduce\-Master** security group\.

-   For information about how to modify your security groups for access, see [Working With Amazon EMR\-Managed Security Groups](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-man-sec-groups.html)\.
+   For information about how to modify your security groups for access, see [Working with Amazon EMR\-managed security groups](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-man-sec-groups.html)\.

 1. Set JDBC configuration values in `hive-site.xml`: